kgiszewski/Machina/README.md

 ## FAQ

 **Where do I get the `Machina.dll`?**
-Right now you'll clone this repo and build it.
-I hope to have some prebuilt releases soon and even better, a Nuget package.
+Right now can clone this repo and build it or pick version on [Nuget](https://www.nuget.org/packages/Umbraco.Machina).

 **What about xyz property type?**
 There are a few other property types not covered in the migration scripts.
 Those are `Folder Browser` and `Related Links`.
 Send me a PR.